How To Increase Efficiency And Kill The Chaos In Your Business

 The fact that you might also catch someone doing something wrong is almost beside the point.

 In fact, I can tell you from personal experience that a business owner or manager who goes looking constantly for wrongdoing often causes more of it to go on.

 You have to be able to see and expect goodness to find any!

 So let us begin.

-The first thing an executive ought to do before embarking on an inspection is to understand the purpose of each area of the business.
+The first thing a business owner or manager ought to do before embarking on an inspection is to understand the purpose of each area of the business.